RedKlouds/autoCorrectLineLength/README.md

 Uses

+Muliple File parsing
-`python3 sanitize.py -a # for parsing of all supported source code files in current directory python3 sanitize.py -s <fileName> # for pasing of single source file`
+`python3 sanitize.py -a # for parsing of all supported source code files in current directory` Single File parsing
+`python3 sanitize.py -s <fileName> # for pasing of single source file`

 The parsed edited file will be found in a seperate post_processing folder in current working directory.